jefersonbc/DriveInsomnia/README.md

 What DriveInsomnia do?
 ======================

-insomnia:
+Basically:
 - Create a hidden file on the disk specified by the user;
 - Creates a Launch Agent that runs the command 'touch-c' in the hidden file created on disk, every minute;

-* Insomnia can be reversed.
+(Insomnia can be reversed.)

 Who build this?